AldieNightStar/el_js/README.md

 // ACcording to text we will do something elChoose((api, result) => {
     // Callback when we done the choice
-    // api - is the same as in Scene api (We can see it in the Scene api object) api.append(elText("We choosed: "))
+    // api    - is the same as in Scene api (We can see it in the Scene api object)
+    // result - will have a chosen value api.append(elText("We choosed: "))
     api.appendLn(elText(result))
 },